AnietieJohnson/Deforestation-Analysis-Project-Documentation/README.md

 - Get average of the above
 - Get name of countries that have a forest area greater than the average above.

--:- Note that this is a case of having a query with  double subquery, I wrote the subquery first following the steps I layed out above
+-:- Note that this is a case of having a query with  double subquery

 Query to retrieve countries with forest area greater than the average forest area of the "High Income" group:
 ![](https://github.com/AnietieJohnson/Deforestation-Analysis-Project-Documentation/blob/main/soluton%20to%20task%203.png)